asnaencorerpg/asnaencorerpg.github.io/dox/DCLDSFLD.md

 Optional.
 Specifies the data area.
 Valid values are:

-- A name - in which case the data area is *LIBL/&lt;name&gt;.
+- A name - in which case the data area is *LIBL/<name>.
-- A string literal - in which case the data area is &lt;string literal&gt;
+- A string literal - in which case the data area is <string literal>
-                        or *LIBL/&lt;string literal&gt; if the string literal doesn’t contain a library name.
+                        or *LIBL/<string literal> if the string literal doesn’t contain a library name.
 - *YES -  to specify that the data area has the same name as the field.
-- *VAR &lt;name&gt; - the name of the data area is whatever the value of member &lt;name&gt; is at runtime.
+- *VAR <name> - the name of the data area is whatever the value of member <name> is at runtime.
 - *LDA to specify the local data area.